Ericsjq/3D-3D-school-explosion-/README.md

 ### 1. Set Username

-For the first time, please set your username.
+Find main.exe and run it.For the first time, please set your username.
 For example, enter `qi` as your username.

 ### 2. Enter the Game World